ChrisEssery/group-project/Portfolio/UX_Design.md

 Bob enjoys playing board games, but he has no experience with digital games.
 His motivations are as follows:

-  *"I want a challenge, but he wants to do this with friends or family.
-I don't want to get lost in the complexity of a 'busy' interface.
-I want to play games to stimulate my brain and learn more."*
+  *"I want a challenge, but I want to challenge myself with friends and family.
+I want to play games to stimulate my brain and learn more.
+I also don't want to get lost in the complexity of a 'busy' interface."*

-He thinks that online games aren't just for teenagers, they're for people of all ages, and that if the process of playing online games was made more accessible and easy-to-understand then there would be a greater uptake in online games among older adults.
+Bob thinks that online games aren't just for teenagers but are for people of all ages, and that if the process of playing online games was made more accessible and easy-to-understand then there would be a greater uptake in online games among older adults.

 ### Expectations

 Bob's expectations are as follows:

   *"I expect the application will be easy to use.
 I want the interface to bright, bold and easy to see.
-I also want to be challenged by the games and compete against other players."*
+I also want to be challenged by the games and compete against other players.
+A leaderboard would be a great feature as well."*

 ### Special Requirements